Karanchuk/us_visa_rescheduler/README.md

 In this method unpaid accounts check the closest available date and will reschedule the appointment of the paid accounts if a date is found in the given period.
 Please note that the date that the unpaid accounts show may not be accurate.

-# poll_telegram_channel
+# poll_telegram_channel (Special Case)
 ## Requirements
 1. Docker
-2. A telegram channel that notifies users when a new appointment date is found
+2. A telegram channel that sends a message when a new appointment date is found
-3. Telegram API information
+3. Your Telegram API information
 4. One or multiple accounts with paid schedules

-In this method the last message from a telegram channel is polled and if a new date is found by the channel it will reschedule to that date.
+In this method if a new message is sent in a specific telegram channel that includes a new schedule date, the script will read the message, extract the date, and reschedule to that date.
+This method is a special case for people who are joined in a telegram channel ran by a bot that notifies users when a new schedule date is available.

 # How to use
 1. create `config.yaml` based on `config.yaml.example`